About us

 NextFuel, our industrial partners, and local licensing clients, have started working on several large scale commercial projects in Europe, America, Asia and Africa.
 Additionally, we have other potential projects in the pipeline, for clients within the utility-, steel- oil-, chemical- and cement industry.
 All are currently paying us to test the fuel.

 In January 2022 our European client completely funded their first large 60 000 tonnes annual capacity NextFuel factory (20 million euro).
-Production is expected to start during 2024.
+Production is expected to start during the coming months.
+This first European project has received a lot of attention during the construction phase.
+For instance in November 2024 Forbes wrote an article about the latest progress.

 If you are interested in testing the NextFuel™ briquettes produced at our factory in Austria, or want test briquettes made from your local raw materials, or are considering becoming a NextFuel licensing partner in the future, just contact us for more information.